ibm-cloud-docs/satellite/run-agent-locally.md

     ```
     {: pre}

-1. Pull the latest version of the published image.
+1. Pull the latest version of the published image that suits your architecture.
+Accepted tag values are `latest`, `latest-amd64`, `latest-arm64`, `latest-ppc64le`, and `latest-s390x`.
 You can find the list of published versions from [IBM Satellite Connector Agent Release History](/docs/satellite?topic=satellite-cl-connector-agent-image).
     ```sh
     docker pull icr.io/ibm/satellite-connector/satellite-connector-agent:latest
     ```